 Immortals Fenyx Rising

-Ubisoft is known to include benchmarking options in the majority of their games, including their latest Assassin’s-Creed-meets-Zelda open-world RPG, Immortals Fenyx Rising.
+Ubisoft is known to include benchmarking options in the majority of their games, including the open-world RPG Immortals Fenyx Rising.

-While it’s highly stylized, cartoony visuals may not seem that technically demanding at first, the game’s graphics become strikingly detailed when running on High, Very High, and Ultra presets.
+While its stylized cartoony visuals may not seem technically demanding, the game’s graphics become increasingly taxing on Very High and Ultra presets.

 Additionally, it features a ton of settings to experiment with during stress tests, including depth of field, motion blur, and ambient occlusion.